Remi-Montagne/Project_ClustalW-based_Alignment/README.md

 (Unweighted Pair Group Method with Arithmetic Mean).
 UPGMA allows to build a dendrogram which is then used to guide sequence aligment.

-Be aware that once sequences are the same cluster will not be re-aligned against each other.
+Be aware that once sequences are in the same cluster, they will not be re-aligned against each other.

 Input : several sequence to align in FASTA format Output : a graphical representation of the alignment